AImageLab-HPC

 Virtual Environments

-Although Anaconda is available by default, virtual environments created with venv are strongly preferred over Conda environments: Conda environments can easily grow to several gigabytes, while venv environments are lightweight and only contain the packages you explicitly install.
+Virtual environments created with venv are strongly preferred over Conda environments: Conda environments can easily grow to several gigabytes, while venv environments are lightweight and only contain the packages you explicitly install.

 Creating a virtual environment

-Load the Python version you need (or skip this step to use Anaconda’s Python):
+Load the Python version you need:

 module load python/3.11.11-gcc-11.4.0